aaartorias/WordFreqCountApp/README.md

 6) Open another terminal or another partition in current terminal and go to WD in step 1
 7) Go to Client directory - cd WordFrequency/client
 8) repeat step 4 then step 5 to run the server

+Assumptions Made:

+1) We are only uploading plain/text files - I haven't added check to display message when other format is selected.
+   Behavior is not defined if other formats are uploaded
+2) WordFreqCountApp/api/public folder is accessible for any write actions by the api process